 Virtual assistants like Alexa and Google have consumers using voice to make purchases now more than ever.
-In a recent study by PYMNTS, close to 23 million consumers use voice assistants to make purchases.
-That's a 45% increase since 2018 (10).
+In a recent study by PYMNTS, nearly 30% of consumers shopping online used a voice assistant while making payments in August 2022.
 This is a unique opportunity for brands to implement voice-enabled shopping that partners with voice assistant systems like Alexa and Google.

 Singapore is undoubtedly an emerging market in the digital space.
 With a young and growing middle class with high disposable income mainly applied to online spending and increased penetration of mobile eCommerce, the opportunities for advertisers and publishers to reach an audience in Southeast Asia are hard to ignore.
 Expanding to their current platforms and adopting innovative technologies will do well with their inquisitive consumer when expanding into Singapore.

 If there's one thing that's for sure, Singaporeans love online shopping.
 Here are few factors to takeaway about the future of eCommerce shoppers in Singapore:

 - 92% of Singaporeans are online and 89% are active on social media and mobile subscriptions - one of the highest in the world1.

 - Millennials between the age of 25-34 make 46% of online shoppers

 - Singaporeans like to shop during major online sales, nationwide sales, and important holidays23.

 Commission Factory is not only the Asia-Pacific region's largest affiliate network, working with more than 700 of the world's biggest brands, but is also a performance marketing platform that allows content creators and influencers to earn money and online businesses to increase sales.